-This category includes apps that track physical activity including steps taken, stairs climbed, sleep hours, sleep quality, distance traveled and calories burned.
+This category includes apps that track physical activity, including steps taken, stairs climbed, hours slept, distance traveled, and calories burned.

-If you want your app to constantly detect and monitor pulse, blood glucose level, and other physiological parameters that are hard to get from a smartphone you can implement a Bluetooth connection to enable data flow from a fitness tracking device.
+If you want your app to constantly detect and monitor pulse, blood glucose level, and other physiological parameters that are hard to measure from a smartphone, you can implement a Bluetooth connection to enable a data flow from a fitness tracking device.

-Once you have identified what types of information your app will collect and what types of products it will connect with, you should think about how the data will be analyzed, and most importantly, what business problems the app will solve for you and your customers.
+Once you’ve identified what type of information your app will collect and what types of products it will connect with, you should think about how the data will be analyzed, and most importantly, what business problems the app will solve for you and your customers.

-Desired user behaviors and outcomes can be better realized through gamification, incentives, rewards, or nudges.
+You can encourage users to take desired actions through gamification, incentives, rewards, and nudges.
 The Strava Running & Cycling app, for example, has a system of leaderboards and challenges that allow users to compete with each other, win rewards, and gain achievements.

-Another app called Zombies, Run! requires user to run and walk in the real world to complete the game’s mission and advance through the storyline.
+Another app called Zombies, Run! requires users to run and walk in the real world to complete the game’s mission and advance through the storyline.

 How do fitness tracking apps make money?